pytorch/TensorRT/README.md

 ```

 ### FX path only installatioin
-If the user plan to try FX path only and would like avoid bazel build.
+If the user plan to try FX path (Python only) and would like avoid bazel build.
+Please follow the steps below.
 ``` shell
 cd py && python3 setup.py install --fx-only
 ```